vedi/knowledge-base/src/documents/cocos2dx/cpp/store/Store_Events.html.md

   // DICT_ELEMENT_PURCHASABLE       - the PurchasableVirtualItem that was just purchased
   // DICT_ELEMENT_DEVELOPERPAYLOAD  - a text that you can give when you initiate the
   //    purchase operation and you want to receive back upon completion
-  // DICT_ELEMENT_EXTRA_INFO        - contains platform specific information about the market purchase
+  // DICT_ELEMENT_EXTRA_INFO        - a dictionary of platform specific information about the market purchase
   //  Android: The "extra" dictionary will contain: 'token', 'orderId', 'originalJson', 'signature', 'userId'
   //  iOS: The "extra" dictionary will contain: 'receiptUrl', 'transactionIdentifier', 'receiptBase64',
   //    'transactionDate', 'originalTransactionDate', 'originalTransactionIdentifier'